 1929 – As of the beginning of the year, the American employment rate is 3.2%.
 There are 23,300 movie theaters open in the United States, a still-standing record.
 In less than two years since the technology’s debut, almost every movie theater– save for extremely rural ones or those in very poor neighborhoods– are wired for sound.

 February 1929 – Hollywood hasn’t cleaned up its act.
 Over 50% of the films making it to audiences are censored by state or local boards where movies made 60% of their profit.
 Rumors are running rampant in Hollywood that William Hearst, the newspaper magnate, is going to put out a call for federal censorship of motion pictures.
 Iowa Senator Smith W. Brookhart is planning to revive a bill that would place the regulation of the motion picture industry under the FTC.
 New President Herbert Hoover is rumored to be considering anti-trust action, while women’s groups and religious organizations continued to protest Hollywood’s output.
-Meanwhile, Hollywood’s profit margins are at an all-time high, with studios who obeyed Hays’ dictates finding smaller audiences as their reward.
-And, after the prolific failure of the “Don’ts and Be Carefuls”, Hays is unable to interest anyone in a negotiation.
+Meanwhile, Hollywood’s profit margins are at an all-time high, with studios who obeyed Hays’ guidance only finding smaller audiences as their reward.
+And, after the prolific failure of the “Don’ts and Be Carefuls”, Hays is unable to interest anyone in a further negotiation towards self-regulating what should be on the screen.

 February 14, 1929 – The Saint Valentine’s Day Massacre in Chicago.
 Six men are lined against the wall and killed under orders from Al Capone as his Italian gang scuffled with an Irish gang of bootleggers headed by Bugs Moran.
-The violent act shook the nation, confirming the national feeling that authorities were powerless against the bootlegging gangs who seemed to running the country at their will.
+The violent act shook the nation, confirming the national feeling that authorities were powerless against the bootlegging gangs.

 March 25, 1929 – After the Federal Reserve warns about excessive speculation in the stock market, a mini crash occurs.
 The crisis was halted after two days when National City Bank extended a line of credit.